Logitech G903 LIGHTSPEED Mouse Review

 Corsair DARK CORE RGB PRO

 The Corsair DARK CORE RGB PRO and the Logitech G903 LIGHTSPEED are two similar-performing mice.
 The Corsair is a right-handed mouse with Bluetooth support.
-It has lower click latency, wider CPI range, and a higher polling rate.
+It has lower click latency, and a wider CPI range.
 However, the Logitech is an ambidextrous mouse that's lighter, has less CPI variation, lower lift-off distance, and more buttons.

 GLORIOUS Model O